Editorial note: Sports Pulse Media is an independent publication. We cite official sources for facts and keep analysis separate from advertising.

 Quick verdict

-World Cup hotels can become expensive quickly, but the cheapest nonrefundable room can be the wrong deal if your match, city, or arrival date changes.
+Book for flexibility until your tickets, host city, flights, and arrival dates are firm.
+The cheapest nonrefundable room can be the wrong deal if your match, city, or travel route changes.

 Best first step

-Match your hotel search to the official host city, stadium, and likely travel dates.
+Open the cancellation policy before paying, then match the room to the official host city, stadium, and likely travel dates.

 Biggest risk